 Jeffrey Gitomer taught me how to sell.
-Before I worked for him, as the digital marketing manager for his email marketing platform, I learned from him by reading all of his practical and engaging books on the craft of selling.
+Before I worked for one of his companies, as the digital marketing manager for an email marketing platform, I learned from him by reading all of his practical and engaging books on the craft of selling.

 Each little book is color-coded, and relates to some aspect of the selling lifestyle; attitude, closing, productivity, and so on.
 The first book of his that I read was the Little Black Book of Connections.

 I was selling insurance at the time, my first grown-up corporate job.
 After a number of bad gigs selling door-to-door, selling MLM schemes, selling in phone banks and boiler rooms, this was my first professional sales gig.